jasongormanuk/mstate/README.md

 # mstate (mutable state)
 **mstate** is a small reactive state library.

-The goal is to provide a useful state system that covers 90% of applications who's state stays relatively small, 10s - 100s KBs.
+The goal is to provide a useful state system that covers 90% of applications who's state stays relatively small, 10-1000kb.

 The library currently weighs **less that 1kb gzipped**.